Deep Dive

 3. Near-term Market Outlook

-What it means: The bias is bearish within the prevailing market downturn.
+What it means: The trend is bearish in the short term, contingent on market-wide sentiment.

 Conclusion